Liability vs Full Coverage: Cost Comparison and Which to Choose

 Frequently Asked Questions

-How much cheaper is liability-only compared to full coverage?
+How much cheaper is liability-only compared to full coverage in 2026?

 At what car value should I switch to liability-only?

 A common guideline is to consider switching when your annual full coverage premium exceeds 10% of your car's current market value.
-For most drivers, this tends to happen when a car's value drops below $4,000–$6,000.
-Always verify your car's actual cash value using Kelley Blue Book before making this decision.
+For most drivers in 2026, this threshold falls somewhere between $5,000–$7,500 in vehicle value — higher than in prior years due to rising repair costs driven by advanced vehicle technology.
+Always verify your car's actual cash value using Kelley Blue Book before deciding, and confirm that your potential savings justify absorbing the full cost of a total loss.

 Can I drop full coverage if I still have a car loan?

 No — if you have an active car loan or lease, your lender almost always requires you to carry full coverage, including both collision and comprehensive.
-Dropping to liability-only while financing your car could be a violation of your loan agreement and may result in the lender force-placing a more expensive policy on your behalf.
+Dropping to liability-only while financing your car could violate your loan agreement and may result in the lender force-placing a more expensive policy on your behalf.
+Once you pay off the loan, you regain full control over your coverage decisions.
+See our guide on financed vs. owned car coverage for more detail.

 What happens if I only have liability and I get into an at-fault accident?